amatov/DataSetTracker/README.md

 ## About

-This is an application I developed for smartphones, smart glasses, laptops and desktop computers
+This is an application I developed for smartphones, smart glasses, laptops and desktop computers.

-The app processes images as the phone or iPad is pointed at a scene with moving objects and overlays on the phone screen detection output and motion metrics in real time (see the six demo videos above)
+The app processes images as the phone or iPad is pointed at a scene with moving objects and overlays on the phone screen detection output and motion metrics in real time (see the six demo videos above).

-In the folder OpenCVvideo, I have uploaded the image processing and feature segmentation results of my algorithm frame by frame; the moving blobs look like missiles.
-For some of the 501 frames, I have switched the functionality from displaying the raw segmented areas to showing the computed motion tracks

 For detailed information, see: https://www.researchgate.net/publication/382459075_Real-Time_Image_Analysis_Software_Suitable_for_Resource-Constrained_Computing

+## Real-time motion analysis

 DataSet Tracker is an openCV-based motion tracking software with real-time camera control and analysis using background subtraction and a watershed algorithm to select image features for tracking, coupled with a Lucas-Kanade optical flow display and a statistical representation of the readout parameters.